What are your options with a DUI charge? More than you may realize.

 DUI/DWI and test refusal punishments and penalties.

 During the criminal trial that follows DUI or Test Refusal charges, your guilt or innocence is determined based upon the evidence presented by the prosecuting attorney and the challenges to that evidence presented by your defense lawyer.
 That’s why a highly experienced defense lawyer gives you the best chance to prevail in court, potentially resulting in dropped or reduced charges.
-If convicted in Minneapolis or Minnesota, you face serious penalties:
+If convicted in Minneapolis or surrounding area in Minnesota, you face serious penalties:

 First offense/Fourth degree DWI — For your first offense, punishment can include 90 days in jail, $1,000 in fines and up to a 90-day driver’s license revocation.